 after Fukushima Nuclear Accident at 11 April 2011, the safety of nuclear power was compromised.
 New requirement

 for building NPP took place and they became even more expensive.
-Some experts in US said

 the physical risk is high and it should not be underestimated.
 Nuclear power provide 13.5% of the electricity in the world

 at the moment and there were two huge accidents.
 What about if the world decide to triple that share to 40%?
 Let's scale the numbers.

 Is it possible the world to survive 6 more nuclear accidents like in Fukushima or Chernobyl?

 at price 100EUR/MWe, the nuclear power is already more expensive with 15% then the "expensive" wind energy